aalquaiti/challenge/README.md

 ## Requirements
-This project needs to following:
+This project needs the following:

 * docker (tested on 18.09)
 * docker-compose (1.17)

-The project heavily depends on docker to make it easy to test and run the project, and provides an simple point of entry for QCTRL members that will evaluate this project
+The project heavily depends on docker to make it easy to test and run the project, and provides a simple point of entry for QCTRL members that will evaluate this project

 ## Usage
 In root directly of the repository, run the following command